iheartla/iheartla/README.md

 * LaTeX: A working tex distribution with `xelatex` and `pdfcrop`
 * Python: NumPy and SciPy
 * C++: Eigen.
 Compilation differs on different platforms.
-On macOS with Homebrew eigen `c++ -I/usr/local/eigen3 output.cpp -o output`
+On macOS with Homebrew eigen: `c++ -I/usr/local/eigen3 output.cpp -o output`

+### Unicode Fonts

+`DejaVu Sans Mono` is a font with good Unicode support.
+Windows users should install it.
+You can download it [here](https://dejavu-fonts.github.io/Download.html).
+The I❤️LA GUI will use it if installed.

 ### Packaging a release